Promise of Graph Sparsification and Decomposition for Noise Reduction in QAOA: Analysis for Trapped-Ion Compilations: Quantum noise analysis

 \subsection{Sparsified compilations of QAOA for digital quantum computations}

 Digital quantum computations are compiled to hardware-native universal gate sets that act on one or two qubits at a time.
+This applies to superconducting qubits \cite{bravyi2022future}, certain rydberg atom devices \cite{bluvstein2024logical}, trapped ions implementing two-qubit gates \cite{pino2021demonstration}, and any other digital quantum computing technology.
 For concreteness we consider a hardware gate set containing controlled-not $\mathrm{CNOT}_{uv} = U_{uv} $ operators as well as generic single-qubit rotations $\exp(-i \theta \sigma^\alpha_v) = U_v^\alpha(\theta)$ where $\alpha \in \{x,y,z\}$, though similar considerations apply to other hardware gates sets.
 We do not consider specific hardware connectivities or SWAP gate requirements, but instead assume that each qubit may interact with each other qubit, to keep the discussion generic.

 The QAOA unitary operator $\exp(-i \gamma C) = \prod_{(u,v) \in E} \exp(-i \gamma \sigma^z_u \sigma^z_v)$ is compiled from component operations $\exp(-i \gamma \sigma^z_u \sigma^z_v)$ for each edge in the graph.
 Each edge operation is compiled into our native gate set as